-While there are good reasons to start a business at any point in life (no age is too young, none is too old), these are the main ones why it pays to start a business while you’re a teenager:
+While there are good incentives to start a business at any point in life (no age is too young, none is too old), these are the main reasons why it pays to start a business while you’re a teenager:

 - You can afford to take more risks.
-You don’t have to worry about whether investing in the business puts your children’s financial wellbeing at risk.
-Plus, in the face of any setback, you’ve got many years in front of you to recover -or try again.
+You don’t have to worry about whether investing in the business puts your family’s financial well being at risk.
+Plus, in the face of any setback, you’ve got many years in front of you to recover or try again.

 - You have drive.
 You’re in the age of thinking big.
 Your dreams have no ceiling and you’re passionate beyond reason.
 Tap into that energy -and apply it to an idea you believe in.

 - You have energy-certainly more than most people 20 years older than you.